Ya-Pasha-364shy/labs/README.md

 # labs
-This repositories use my labs on c++ in University
+This repositories use my labs on c++ in University!
+Here I am programming in c++ and library of OpenGL - Glut :)